sehmaschine/django-filebrowser/docs/fieldswidgets.rst

 Using the FileBrowseField with TinyMCE
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can also replace the TinyMCE Image/File Manager with the FileBrowser.
 What you have to do is a FileBrowser Callback.
-There´s an example in /media/js/ called TinyMCEAdmin.js (a TinyMCE Configuration File).
+There's an example in /media/js/ called TinyMCEAdmin.js (a TinyMCE Configuration File).
 You can copy the FileBrowserCallback to your own file, take a look at http://wiki.moxiecode.com/index.php/TinyMCE:Custom_filebrowser or just use tinymce_setup.js (which comes with django-grappelli).

 Just add these lines to your AdminModel::